jam-odoo/odoo-client-api/README.md

 ```
 This sounds more Raw and generic but doesn't make difference in this case as create being generic ORM method, but any method implementation specific to Model can be called using `Method`, this enable Extended API feature.

 Note: This is Still development copy not finalized.

+##P.S. :

+Feature to be Added are :

+- Wrokflow methods
+- Report Priting API
+- Tools lib.
+ - CSV reader
+ - Server Friendly Text Sanitizer
+- A Fork with ODBC Features.